romainVala/SIAM/README.md

 ```bash
 siam-pred -i INPUT_FILE_OR_FOLDER -device cpu
 ```
-if you need to gain time, use the option `--disable_tta` will disable test time data augmentation (speedup of 8x).
+if you need to gain time, use the option `--disable_tta`.
+It will disable test time data augmentation (speedup of 8x).

 it should also run on mps, just specify `-device mps`

 ### More options:
-For very small baby brain, the total volume is too small, and you need to scale the volume up, for the model to work. you can achieve it by changing nifti header voxel size this will be done on the fly when using the `-voxelsize x.x` where `x.x` is a float for the fake voxel size.
+For very small baby brain, the total volume is too small, and you need to scale the volume up, for the model to work. you can achieve it by changing nifti header voxel size.
+This will be done on the fly when using the `-voxelsize x.x` where `x.x` is a float for the new (fake) voxel size.
 Typically for newborn brain we multiply the voxel size by 1.4

 To summarize all inputs parameters, refer to the help functionality: